Python open() function to perform read/write operations in files

-In this tutorial, I will show you how to open a file, read the content of a file, write to file and other related things related to file operations.
+In this tutorial, I will show you how to open a file, read the content of a file, write to a file, and do other related things.

 How to open files in Python?